FirebirdSQL/Butler/rfc/4/FBSP.rst

 :classification:
   Agent classification.
 It's RECOMMENDED to use `domain/category` schema, for example *database/backup*.

+:supplement:
+  Any additional information about Agent.

 Peer Identification
 """""""""""""""""""

-A data structure that describes the identity of the peer within the FBSP Connection_.
+A data structure that describes the peer within the FBSP Connection_.

 .. code-block:: protobuf